dristi211/DristisBooksStore/DristisBooksStore/README.txt

     resume working on the project
     Just missed the error message in the slide and added the UnitOfWork for both IRepository and Repository this gave me huge truble...and finnaly added UnitOfWork:IUnitOfWork interface

+    At 13:56
+    Added a newMVC Controller-Empty inside Areas/Admin